bhuskade1999/Com_Assighment/README.md

 Use a unique id as a primary key for all the documents in database (mongodb will have _id )
 Task Conditions:-
-a.
-User can sign-up using the sign-up route which will be open to the public.
+  - User can sign-up using the sign-up route which will be open to the public.
-b.
-In sign-up, user can set his number,email, password and name.
+  - In sign-up, user can set his number,email, password and name.
-c.
-User will be able to login using his (number or email) and (password)
+  - User will be able to login using his (number or email) and (password)
-d.
-User can see all the articles without logging in (except premium articles)
+  - User can see all the articles without logging in (except premium articles)
-e.
-Only logged in user can comment on Articles.
+  - Only logged in user can comment on Articles.
-f.
-User can opt to become a Premium User by paying some amount.
+ - User can opt to become a Premium User by paying some amount.
-g.
-Only premium users(check by is_premium) can view and comment on premium Articles.
+ -  Only premium users(check by is_premium) can view and comment on premium Articles.
 Creating the following routes is must :-
 a.
 User Login. (/login) POST